 Fitwel Ambassadors are individuals that play an integral part in the movement of healthy building development.
 Ambassadors must complete the Ambassador Course, which gives them significant training in the connection between health and design.
 They can then more effectively incorporate Fitwel Strategies into their work.
 Ambius Sales and Design Consultants, Dawn Zeek and Vanessa Lomeli of our Anaheim, CA district are Fitwel Ambassadors.
 Ambius Anaheim’s Chris Karl, Design Specialist, is also a Fitwell Ambassador.

-“Being a Fitwell Ambassador gives me the substantiated knowledge to bring biophilia into the lives of people’s workplace and lives,” says Karl.
+“Being a Fitwell Ambassador gives me the substantiated knowledge to bring biophilia into the lives of people’s workplaces and lives,” says Karl.

 Dawn Zeek speaks to working with clients to develop healthy spaces.
 “It’s exciting to work with our customers that are eager to provide an enhanced space for their employees, clients, and tenants that focuses on their wellbeing.
 It gives us a consultative approach with our clients to achieve their goals of enhancing their space outside of our normal lines of business of plants and scenting.”